giuseppe-velocci/dotnet6-regex-benchmarks/README.md

 ## Parallel regex processing performances in Net6

-Created 100, 1000, 10000 different regex based on random GUIDs and checked on 5 different strings, 2 with a matching pattern, the others not.
+Created 100, 1000, 10000 different regex based on random GUIDs staring or ending with a whitespace and checked on 5 different strings, 2 with a matching pattern, the others not.
 Also the strings were generated via GUIDs.
 Processing was run with a degree of parallelism of 4.

 Checks has been run synchronously.